Suspect in SC police shooting has sons with law enforcement ties

 Hopkins’ younger brother, Sean Hopkins, 46, is an officer with the Santee Police Department in Orangeburg County, according to S.C.
 Police Academy records.
 Efforts to reach him were not successful.

-Sean Hopkins was awarded a “Most Inspirational Police Officer” award by the Bishopville Police Department in January 2016, according to a social media post.

-A former co-worker with the Bishopville Police Department, who asked not to be identified, said Sean “was a good officer ... very by the books,” and that he was enjoyable to work with.
+A former co-worker from the Bishopville Police Department, who asked not to be identified, said Sean “was a good officer ... very by the books,” and that he was enjoyable to work with.

 The two Hopkins brothers do not live in Florence.